Indianapolis area at a glance

 Is Indianapolis Metropolitan Police (IMPD) radio encrypted?

 Not fully.
-IMPD is studying encryption but as of 2026, their main dispatch channels remain accessible to the public.
+IMPD has been studying encryption but main dispatch channels remain accessible.
 Tactical channels are encrypted.
-Indianapolis is one of the largest U.S. cities where you can still monitor police communications in real time.
+Indianapolis is one of the largest U.S. cities where police communications can still be monitored in real time.

 Can I listen to Indiana State Police on a scanner?